Mushymato/MiscMapActionsProperties/README.md

 ### Map Property

-All map properties are also `Data/Location` custom fields.
-In the case where both map property and `Data/Location` custom fields exist, custom fields are prioritized.
+All map properties are also `Data/Location` CustomFields.
+In the case where both map property and `Data/Location` CustomFields exist, CustomFields are used.

 #### mushymato.MMAP_ProtectTree [T|message]